matter-labs/zksync-web-era-docs/docs/dev/tutorials/README.md

 # Tutorials

-Learn how to build dApps on the zkSync 2.0 protocol with the following step-by-step tutorials.
+Learn how to build dApps on the zkSync Era protocol with the following step-by-step tutorials.

-## List of zkSync 2.0 tutorials
+## List of zkSync Era tutorials

 - [Quickstart](../developer-guides/hello-world.md)
 - [Cross-chain governance](../tutorials/cross-chain-tutorial.md)